 1 pound of warmed flour, 2 ounces of butter, the same quantity of pounded almonds mixed with a few bitter ones, 1 cupful of milk, 1 whole and the yolks of 4 eggs, 2 tablespoonfuls of rosewater, 1 tablespoonful of sugar, a little salt, yeast dissolved in a little milk.

-Warm the milk and the butter, stir in eggs, rosewater, almonds, spices, yeast and flour, beat the dough and lay it on a molding board dusted with flour.
+Warm the milk and the butter, stir in eggs, rosewater, almonds, spices, yeast and flour, beat the dough, and lay it on a molding board dusted with flour.
 Then take small pieces of the dough, form them into little rings and set aside to raise.

 While hot roll in sugar and cinnamon.
+Delicious!

-On some festive occasions, as a joke, one Berliner is secretly filled with hot mustard and served on a tray with the others to some unsuspecting soul.
+On festive occasions, as a joke, one Berliner is secretly filled with hot mustard and served on a tray with the others to some unsuspecting soul.

 Berliners are called Paczki (pronounced Punch-key) in Poland where they are served on Fat Tuesday, Ostatki, the day before Ash Wednesday.
 Traditionally, the making of Paczki emptied the pantry of fat, lard, butter, and sugar on Shrove Tuesday, before Lent.